 Backing up your iTunes Store purchases used to be extremely important.
-That's because there was no way to redownload music from iTunes.
+That's because there was no way to redownload music or other content from iTunes.
 So, if you accidentally deleted a file or lost it in a hard drive crash, the only way to get it back was to buy it again.
 Thanks to iCloud, though, that's no longer true.

 Now, using iCloud, virtually every song, app, TV show, or movie or book purchase you've made at iTunes is stored in your iTunes account and is available for redownload onto any compatible device that doesn't already have that file on it.
-That means that if you lose a file, or get a new device, loading your purchases on it is just a few clicks away.
+That means that if you lose a file, or get a new device, loading your purchases on it is just a few clicks or taps away.

 There are two ways to use iCloud to redownload iTunes purchases: via the desktop iTunes program and on the iOS.